Mexican Quinoa Casserole

 - ½ cup dry quinoa

-- 3 cups sweet potato, diced
+- 3 cups sweet potato, peel and diced

 - 1 medium red bell pepper, diced